Why Study A&A at the UW?

 The Aerospace Engineering industry is at the forefront of revolutionary technological developments in transportation, exploration, and national security, with new and significant challenges emerging every day.

-The Department of Aeronautics and Astronautics at the University of Washington wants to help meet those challenges by offering bachelor’s, master’s and doctoral degrees that prepare students to become leaders in this exciting field.
+The William E. Boeing Department of Aeronautics and Astronautics at the University of Washington is helping to meet those challenges by offering bachelor’s, master’s and doctoral degrees that prepare students to become leaders in this exciting field.
 Our program is at the forefront of current research in space-based information systems, energetics, complex autonomous systems, composite materials, and more, ensuring our graduates will be competitive in academics and industry well into the future.

 - Work with award winning and supportive faculty